Thanksgiving, Christmas and Spending Other Family Holidays as a Vegan

 Show Notes:

-Our online course The Roadmap, a step by step guide to help you go vegan safely, deliciously and with confidence.
+Our online course The Roadmap, a step by step guide to help you go vegan safely, deliciously and with confidence, and part of our online vegan cooking school.

 The holiday season can be especially hard when you’re a new vegan, and sometimes even a bit of a challenge for seasoned vegans as well, but it doesn’t have to be.